alexanderczigler/docker/postgres-backup/README.md

     AWS_ACCESS_KEY_ID     the access key used to connect to the Space AWS_SECRET_ACCESS_KEY the secret used to connect to the Space

-## restore data
+## Restoring a backup

-### recent
+### Recent

-When resting, I recommend that you exec into the container or pod.
+When restoring, I recommend that you exec into the container or pod.

 ```bash
 docker exec -it postgres-backup /bin/bash # docker